 i.
 Click Safari in the top menu and then click Preferences.

 iii.
-In menu bar, go to Develop and choose Empty Caches.
+In the menu bar, go to Develop and choose Empty Caches.

 iv.
 Click on Safari and then click Reset Safari